azelder/ForInterview/README.md

 # TakeHomeTest App

-## App is part of a take home for application
+## App is part of a take home application

 ## Tools used: Compose, Hilt, Retrofit, Coroutines, Flow, Multi-module